and1hof/and1hof.github.io/_posts/2022-12-07-trusted-types-xss.md

 First, we check to see if the browser supports trusted types - and log an error on the edge-case that the browser is Firefox or Safari (not yet supported).

 Next, we _create a policy_.
-You may create as many trusted types _policies_ as you would like, and each is capable of containing it's own code dictating how a particular sink or set of sinks may be used in your application.
+You may create as many trusted types _policies_ as you would like, and each is capable of containing its own code dictating how a particular sink or set of sinks may be used in your application.
 This policy is named _sanitize-html_ and allows sinks from the list of sinks that create HTML to be used - but only if they run their inputs through `DOMPurify.sanitize()` prior to injection.

 This programming model might look similar to a rare, but potent design pattern called the _[proxy pattern](https://en.wikipedia.org/wiki/Proxy_pattern)_ in which an object intercepts data and acts on it prior to passing it on to the target function.
 This is because, trusted types in fact makes use of the _Proxy_ object built into JavaScript in order to allow for such functionality to exist.